simon-staal/EE_Module_Feedback/EEE_3rd_Year_Modules.md

 The book itself is quite daunting however for the content you definitely need Maths or do it in your ownste time.
 The exam is quite difficult hence only take it if you are committed to the module.
 The module is generally quite abstract and theoretical however covers a lot of content.
 So only take the module if you are ready to commit to it hardcore and actually interested in control.

 Most people here tend to read the book, I prefer watching youtube lectures.
-Here are some useful
-channels: John Rossiter, megr438, Matthew Wright, Jonathan Sprinkle(more about self driving cars with control), MathDoctorBob, MATLAB (for filters), Steve Brunton (best one).
+Here are some useful channels: John Rossiter, megr438, Matthew Wright, Jonathan Sprinkle(more about self driving cars with control), MathDoctorBob, MATLAB (for filters), Steve Brunton (best one).

 Great lecturer, I found the combo of (actually) watching his lectures + reading the notes working.
 If you like the ‘understanding’ part more than the tons of theoritical knowledge you might like this course.
 However if you’re looking for a module where you can just learn stuff by heart maybe pick another one. - MG

 The module was interesting and I enjoyed being able to pretty much learn from the book but I got wrecked by the exam because I didn’t revise enough.
 You definitely need to put in the work but the actual content isn’t too bad.
-I also had to cram all of maths for signals but it was helpful even for 4th year stuff😊 - Simi
+I also had to cram all of maths for signals but it was helpful even for 4th year stuff😊 - Simi (EEE)

 ### Mathematics for Signals and Systems
 **Imperial Module Page: [here](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC60021&s=J3#start)**